noudess/docs-main/Lua-Parser.md

 > ```

 * event_enter
-> Triggered when a client enters our set proximity
+> Triggered when a client enters our set proximity.
 > Passes an event table as an argument:
 > ```
 > {